 The Medical Units serve children with a variety of acute and chronic medical conditions, many of whom also have developmental disabilities.
 The intern works with the medical and rehabilitation team to assist children with brain injury, seizure disorders, and other acute and chronic neurological illnesses during their stays on these units.
 Infants requiring ventilator-assistance and children in post-surgical rehabilitation also require a variety of pediatric psychological interventions.
 The Medical placement includes: counseling medical inpatient child/adolescent patients and families; pediatric behavioral interventions; consultation to multidisciplinary rehabilitation teams and rounds; assessment, including neuropsychological assessment for patients with central nervous system dysfunction; and group therapy with residential child/adolescent patients.
+The Medical Intern spends half of his or her time on the Medical Units and the other half of his or her time in the Outpatient Department.

 The Community Based Acute Treatment (CBAT) Unit is a structured residential setting for children who require emotional and behavioral stabilization and evaluation.
-The program is licensed for 34 beds and serves children between the ages of 4 and 14 with a variety of diagnoses and symptoms, usually with an average length of stay of three to four weeks.
-The Community Based Acute Treatment (CBAT) placement includes: individual therapy with residential children and adolescents, milieu consultation and rounds, group therapy with the residential children, and organizing and running a support group for parents and guardians.
+The program is licensed for 30 beds and serves children between the ages of 4 and 14 with a variety of diagnoses and symptoms, usually with an average length of stay of three to four weeks.
+The

+Community Based Acute Treatment (CBAT) placement includes: individual therapy with residential children and adolescents, milieu consultation and rounds, group therapy with the residential children, and organizing and running a support group for parents and guardians.
+The CBAT Intern spends half of his or her time on CBAT and the other half of his or her time in the Outpatient Department.